 Conventional Vitamin D3 is obtained from animal origins including lanolin (sheep wool grease) or animal skins.
 It is also now available from plant sources, so it is suitable for vegetarians and vegans.

 Why we need vitamin D is that is vital for good health.
-A key benefit of vitamin D include is that it supports a properly functioning immune system to fight infections.
-Other benefits of vitamin D include the nutrients within it playing a key role in developing and maintaining healthy bones, teeth and muscles.
+A key benefit of vitamin D includes is that it supports a properly functioning immune system to fight infections.
+Other benefits of vitamin D include the nutrients within it playing a key role in developing and maintaining healthy bones, teeth, and muscles.

 Research has linked vitamin D to reducing the risk of some cancers.

 It helps fight infection, which is recommended as a tool in combating coronavirus.
-Recent studies provide evidence that vitamin D can help reduce the severity of Covid-19, providing there are adequate levels of vitamin D in the body.
+Recent studies provide evidence that vitamin D can help reduce the severity of Covid-19, provided there are adequate levels of vitamin D in the body.

-Furthermore, a number of studies also suggest it helps support a healthy heart, lungs and brain.
+Furthermore, some studies also suggest it helps support a healthy heart, lungs, and brain.

 Vitamin D Deficiency

 Vitamin D deficiency is not having enough vitamin D in your body.
 Symptoms of deficiency can include bone pain, muscle weakness, fatigue, and a depressed mood.

 Among the more severe results of vitamin D deficiency are rickets in children as well as osteomalacia in adults.
-Both are characterised by loss of mineral from the bones and result in skeletal deformities such as bowed legs, retarded growth and inadequate mineralisation of tooth enamel and dentin.
+Both are characterised by loss of minerals from the bones and result in skeletal deformities such as bowed legs, retarded growth, and inadequate mineralisation of tooth enamel and dentin.
 The link between vitamin D deficiency and the onset of osteoporosis in the elderly has been widely studied.